 Analysis for Ontario

-Planning and designing congregate care settings should consider including a mechanical system that provides adequate ventilation, filtration, and temperature and humidification controls.
+The planning and design of congregate care settings should consider including a mechanical system that provides adequate ventilation, filtration, and temperature and humidification controls.

-In addition to HVAC systems, decentralized small-cohort LTC facility design with dedicated staff reduce airborne disease transmission.
+In addition to improved HVAC systems, a decentralized small-cohort facility design with dedicated staff can reduce airborne disease transmission.

 This section below lists and summarizes scientific evidence (systematic reviews, reviews, or single studies) and guidance from the grey literature (e.g., World Health Organization [WHO]) that describe design features that prevent the spread of respiratory infection in congregate living settings, including long-term care (LTC) homes.
 The information presented is primarily taken directly from the original sources.